edwardfoyle/junior-design/README.md

 In theory, it should work on any Windows Operating System.

+## Telescope Requirements

+- Must be an ASCOM compliant electronic telescope

+## Hardware Requirements

+In order to utilize the full capabilities of this application, you must have the following:

+- Webcam
+- Cable to connect your telescope and your computer and corresponding driver

 ## Installation

 Before this application can be installed, you must install the following: